 One thing is for sure.
 We’ll know the results in a matter of hours.
 Enjoy the game.

-Tags: Baltimore Ravens Bernard Pierce Brandon Stokley Chris Canty Dallas Clark Dennis Pitta Ebony Bird Ed Dickson Ravens Ed Reed Featured Houston Texans Joe Flacco John Harbaugh Marlon Brown Popular Ray Lewis Ray Rice Torrey Smith
+Tags: Baltimore Ravens Bernard Pierce Brandon Stokley Chris Canty Dallas Clark Dennis Pitta Ebony Bird Ed Dickson Ravens Ed Reed Houston Texans Joe Flacco John Harbaugh Marlon Brown Ray Lewis Ray Rice Torrey Smith